 I have detailed above some of the initiatives they introduced in order to keep their head above water, including the drive to irradicate sub-standard hubs, the acquisition of rival sites, the transition to a multi-site presence, and the merger with Maven - all things I could wholeheartedly endorse, with few minor reservations.
 There were also some negatives which I didn't like, but which I could nonetheless accept.
 Some of the social elements on the site were curtailed, I think due to the time-pressure constraints on staff who had to administer them; these social elements were a distraction when their main task was obviously to concentrate on making the site as competitive as possible in internet search engines.
 Thus, the Q & A section came to an end, and so did some of the competitions, awards and some other trivial but nonetheless enjoyable features of the site which had existed when I first joined.
 In a manner of speaking, HubPages had become more streamlined.
 That was OK by me if it kept them in business.

 But then HubPages began taking things a bit too far.
 They began 'interfering' too much in the design layout of members' hubs.
-It was no longer just a matter of unfeaturing inferior quality hubs; they now began insisting on all hubs conforming to a very particular standard of design.
+It was no longer just a matter of unfeaturing inferior quality articles; they now began insisting on all hubs conforming to a very particular standard of design.
 Little things such as the removal of upper case titles, the deleting of dividers (narrow decorative lines or patterns separating blocks of text) and the insistence on using HubPages's own copyright notices rather than the author's own, were all measures they introduced.
 Some over-zealous HubPage editors even began removing some photos from my hubs, modifying the wording of hub titles and even adding images which they felt would compliment the page.
 I felt it was getting to the stage where my hubs were no longer entirely my own work, and I felt they were the worse for it.
 And eventually I began to think more and more about reluctantly moving my articles away from the site.

 I did reverse some of the changes they made to my hubs in the hope that the staff would get the message and leave them alone.
-I also sent endless e-mails to them protesting the changes, but to no avail.
-Some of the standard responses and notifications sent out by HubPages in respect of the changes especially grated with me for what seemed to be an ever so slightly offensive tone.
+I also sent countless e-mails to them protesting the changes, but to no avail.
+And some of the standard responses and notifications sent out by HubPages in respect of the changes especially grated with me for what seemed to be an ever so slightly offensive tone.
 They talked in general terms about the need to improve 'sub-standard hubs', a catch-all phrase which now included all articles, however well written, which did not conform to their prescribed layout.
 Having amended some of my work against my wishes they would then send a stock message saying 'we have reviewed your hub and it (now) looks great', when I knew perfectly well that it did NOT look great after their revisions.
 It looked considerably worse.
 The overwhelming impression I received was that the HubPages staff felt they knew best, and that I had to accept that fact.
 Well, I didn't, and so my disenchantment grew.

 Then came the final straw.
-Signals coming out from the company were that smartphone friendly hubs were the way to go because an ever increasing number of visitors to HubPages were accessing it from smartphones, rather than using larger screen formats such as desktop computers.
+Signals coming out from the company were that smartphone friendly hubs were the way to go because an ever increasing number of internet users were accessing HubPages from smartphones, rather than using larger screen formats such as desktop computers.
 I wouldn't dispute that, but I would dispute that more visitors were actually then sitting down and reading lengthy and comprehensive articles such as mine (frequently in excess of 5,000 words) on smartphones.
 The format just isn't geared to that kind of involvement - smartphones are geared towards dipping in and out, reading very short paragraphs and posts, searching for an answer to a question.
 Anyway, that's by the way - the point is, the mobile smartphone route is the way HubPages chose to go, and there would be no compromise.
-There would no longer be the option to write specifically for larger screen formats, and that meant effectively discarding most of the creative possibilities available for web page design and layout on desktops and laptops which I had so cherished and taken such full advantage of since first joining.
+There would no longer be the option to write specifically for larger screen formats, and that meant effectively discarding most of the creative possibilities available for web page design and layout which I had so cherished and taken such full advantage of since first joining.
 On smartphones, but also on larger formats, my hubs would now look the same as everyone else's on the site, and they looked rather nondescript as a result.

 MY WRITING TODAY - ON HUBPAGES AND ON MY OWN SITES

 So where am I today?
-Well, using Wix as a website builder I published my first website consisting of ten pages of short stories, poems and literary reviews on 7th December 2017 - my birthday.
+Well, using Wix as a platform I published my first website consisting of ten pages of short stories, poems and literary reviews on 7th December 2017 - my birthday.
 I published the second, a Canary Islands travel site, on 6th January 2018, and this is my third, which went live on 1st April 2018.
 At the time of writing therefore, I have three websites all of my own, but more will be added as time goes on.
 Each will specialise in a particular area of interest to me.
 The next one will probably be a website devoted to astronomy.

-Just don't think that my time there is over - the policy changes which have led me to branch off on my own should not occlude all the good that HubPages did for me as a fledgling writer all those years ago.
+Just don't think that my time there is over - the policy changes which have led me to branch off on my own should not eclipse all the good that HubPages did for me as a fledgling writer all those years ago.
 And they should not be allowed to spoil what remains a good site for anyone with writing ambitions to start up on.
 The final two sections of this article will expand on that theme.

 HUBPAGES SUMMARY - A GREAT PLACE TO START YOUR WRITING CAREER

 What about others - the fellow HubPage members I know and respect, and potential new members, yet to join?
-If anyone reading this is already a successful contributer to HubPages who just happened upon this Wix article out of curiosity, then I wish you continued success in whatever writing ambitions you have.
+If anyone reading this is already a successful contributer to HubPages who just happened on this page out of curiosity, then I wish you continued success in whatever writing ambitions you have.
 But if you are fresh to internet writing, or just thinking of getting started, then this summary is for you; should you consider giving it a go at HubPages?
 Yes, because you need to 'learn the trade', so starting simple makes sense.
 HubPages is as simple as it gets, and it offers two big advantages.

 The other big advantage of HubPages is the experience in getting to grips not just with writing well, but with all the other elements of online publishing.
 Whilst your ultimate goal may be to create your own site, that puts you into direct competition with authors and programmers who do it for a living and who know the business inside out.
 Do it wrong and regardless of your writing skills, you'll not only get zero visitors, you probably won't even know why you're getting zero visitors!
 At HubPages, you can get to grips with linking pages and affiliating your articles to advertisers, using SEO (search engine optimisation) to maximise traffic, and doing pretty much everything else necessary to make your work professional, efficiently organised and potentially profitable.
 It enables you to learn the basics of publishing so that if you do later want to branch out and produce your own site, you will have a better chance of success.
-And you can do it all for free.
+And it's all free!

-So for anyone who finds the idea of writing, publishing and then waiting for someone to judge their work, all rather daunting, being a member of the HubPages community is undoubtedly the easiest route to follow.
-I may have moved on from there, but I would not deter anyone else from writing for HubPages where the learning curve costs but time.
+So for anyone who finds the idea of writing, publishing and then waiting for someone to judge their work, all rather daunting, being a member of the HubPages community is undoubtedly an easier route to follow.
+I may have moved on from there, but I would not deter anyone else from writing for HubPages where the learning curve costs nothing but time.
 Joining in 2011 was definitely the right choice for me, and I would not be writing here today, had I not made that choice then.

 HubPages at the beginning of 2018 was claiming 37 million page views per month with 6,000 monthly contributions from members.
 In total it boasts more than 650,000 published articles.
 I have been responsible for at least a tiny percentage of those page views, contributions and articles.
-In return, HubPages has given me a renewed creative enthusiasm and great pleasure was gained from writing there.
+In return, HubPages has given me a renewed creative enthusiasm, and great pleasure was gained from writing there.
 It enabled me to put together a large body of work, it offered me a platform on which to express my opinions on a whole host of subjects, and it gave me a chance to interact with some quality writers and a helpful community.